columbiaspace/columbiaspace.org/README.md

 	in terminal and browse to `http://localhost:4000`.
 When the server boots up, you should see the columbiaspace.org website.
 Any changes you make to the source files will be automatically updated on this server.

+## Troubleshooting Tips

+*menu order is determined by the HTML file names within the corresponding folder

 ## How to make posts!

 1. Log in to your GitHub account.